 02 December 2015 – Gifts for Young Carers

-This year it was decided to support the Burnley, Pendle and Rossendale Young Carers Group and provide each “Young Carer” with a christmas gift.
+This year it was decided to support the Burnley, Pendle and Rossendale Young Carers Group and provide each “Young Carer” with a Christmas gift.
 There are 51 Young Carers and so appropriate to their ages bags were packed to hopefully bring some joy to these young people.

 22 October 2015 – Fund raising lunch

 Members invited their friends to a lunch to raise money for The Good Samaritan School, Uganda.
-Paul Wright told us about the new classrooms and the progress that has been made with the help of students from QUEGS, in Blackburn who visited in the summer.
+Paul Wright told us about the new classrooms and the progress that has been made with the help of students from QEGS, in Blackburn who visited in the summer.
 The picture below shows Eric a student and the desks at the back with metal frames are some of the ones we provided.

 21 September 2015